 Mike Pomianek focuses his practice on patent prosecution, opinion work, due diligence, IP transaction and agreements, and IP counseling.
-He works with clients in the areas of chemical processes, chemistry, materials, alternative energy and other cleantech technologies, carbon dioxide mitigation and other environmental technologies, biomedical and tissue engineering, medical devices, analytical devices, food products, textiles, and nanotechnology.
-Mike also chairs Wolf Greenfield’s attorney training committee.
+He works with clients in the areas of chemical processes, separation and purification processes, chemistry, materials, alternative energy and other cleantech technologies, carbon dioxide mitigation and other environmental technologies, biomedical and tissue engineering, medical devices, medical diagnostics, analytical devices, food products, textiles, and nanotechnology.
+Mike also chairs Wolf Greenfield’s attorney training committee and co-chairs its Cleantech Group.

-Mike has been a judge for the MIT Clean Energy Prize competition (2009–2013) and has also served as a team mentor (2014–2015).
-Mike has also served as a judge for the 2010-2014 FIRST Robotics Boston Regional competition and the 2015 FIRST New England District Championship.
+Mike has served as a judge and mentor for the MIT Clean Energy Prize and $100K competitions.
+Mike has also served as a judge since 2008 for the FIRST Robotics FRC qualifiers and FIRST New England District Championship; he has also mentored FIRST Robotics FLL teams.

-Prior to joining the firm, Mike worked as an chemical process engineer for Rohm & Haas, Dow Chemical, and General Electric.
+Prior to joining Wolf Greenfield, Mike worked as a chemical process engineering co-op student for Rohm & Haas, and as an MIT Practice School student for Dow Chemical and General Electric.

-Mike’s doctoral research in the laboratory of Professor Clark Colton in the Chemical Engineering Department at MIT involved the design, construction, and testing of an immunoaffinity, tangential flow filtration membrane-based device for selective blood cell separation via cell immobilization and release from the membrane using hydrodynamic and hydrostatic forces.
-His thesis work also involved investigating cell membrane biophysics and studying the effect of fluid mechanical shear stress in blood generated by extracoporeal circulation devices on cytokine production by peripheral blood mononuclear cells.
+Mike’s doctoral research in the laboratory of Professor Clark Colton in the Chemical Engineering Department at MIT involved the design, construction and testing of an immunoaffinity, tangential flow filtration membrane-based device for selective blood cell separation via cell immobilization and release from the membrane using hydrodynamic and hydrostatic forces.
+His thesis work also involved investigating cell membrane deformation and the effect of fluid mechanical shear stress in blood generated by extracorporeal circulation devices on cytokine production by peripheral blood mononuclear cells.
 His work was conducted in collaboration with Dana Farber Cancer Institute and Tufts University School of Medicine in Boston, MA.

 "Mike and his crew can take our ideas, our concepts, and turn them into a real idea."